awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-webhooks-update.title.md

 **Example 1: To update a webhook secret**

 1. In a text editor, edit the JSON file for the webhook you want to update\.
-This example modifies the sample file that was used to create the webhook in [Create a Webhook for Your GitHub Pipeline ](pipelines-webhooks-create.md)\.
+This example modifies the sample file that was used to create the webhook in [Create a Webhook for a GitHub Source](pipelines-webhooks-create.md)\.
 This sample changes the secret token of the webhook named `"my-webhook"`\.

    ```
    {"webhook":